interglobalmedia/node-collaborative-drawing-app/README.md

 #### How To Use:
 + Click on the link [Node Collaborative Drawing App on Heroku](https://node-collaborative-drawing-app.herokuapp.com/) to land on the collaborative drawing page.
-+ Starting drawing with your pointer!
++ Starting drawing with your mouse!
 Share the link with others so that they may join in on the drawing session.
 + The session will persist as long as at least one window is open.
 When the last user closes their browser window, only then will the session end.

 #### What is next for the app: